westbaykayak/westbaykayak.github.io/policies/standard-operating-procedures.md

  * check coaches are assiged duties within the remit agreed by the club committee
  * ensure everyone who attends signs in
  * ensure safe handling of boats - encourage 2 persons per boat
+ * check boastshed floor for slippyness, rectify if possible, otherwise ensure people are aware

 ## Safety Brief ##
  * review plan for the session
  * ask about any health issues
  * provide location of assembly point
  * identify first aiders
- * advise on safe handling
+ * advise on safe handling - encourage 2 people per boat
+ * stronger members to help especially with getting boats (un)racked as well as between wall and pontoon
  * request paddlers to stay within reasonable distance of coach
  * explain any signals needed for the session
  * ensure everyone knows to shout "capsize" and raft up